 “Limited range of movement does not mean a limit in expressiveness.”

-This week we had the honor of sitting down with guest dancer Manfred Fischbeck to discuss his thoughts on the project.
+This week we sat down with Manfred Fischbeck, Beautiful Decay guest dancer, to discuss his thoughts on the project.
 Fischbeck is co-director of Philadelphia’s seminal Group Motion, a contemporary modern dance organization established in 1968.
 He’s collaborated with national and international artists such as choreographers Wally Cardona, Rennie Harris, Masaki Iwana, Akiko Kitamura, Kenshi Nohmi, Carol Brown, Oscar Araiz, Silvana Cardell and Susan Rethorst; composers Phil Kline, Andrea Clearfield, Niloufar Norbakhsh, Peter Price, Tim Motzer, George Crumb and David Ludwig; and visual artists Peter Rose, Harold Jacobs, Warren Muller, Joseph Wong, Tobin Rothlein, Quintan Ana Wikswo and others.

 What was your familiarity with BalletX’s work before you joined the cast of ‘Beautiful Decay,’ and how has your impression of the company changed since you began collaborating?